 Carthage’s professional social work curriculum equips students with knowledge, values, and skills necessary for generalist practice.
 Through required field experiences, the department provides students with supervised opportunities to master the requisite competencies in actual practice situations.

 The Carthage Social Work Department is accredited by the Council on Social Work Education, an international agency that assures a program meets the standards established for a bachelor’s degree in social work.

-Social work is an undergraduate major that prepares students to be competent and effective professionals, educated to provide leadership in the development of social service delivery systems.
-The department is based on a curriculum grounded in the profession’s history, purposes, and philosophy deemed necessary for entry-level generalist practice and/or graduate studies.
-The curriculum is based on a belief in the intrinsic value of all humankind and the advancement of social justice and human rights.
-It is committed to integrating the liberal arts with social work knowledge and values in order to serve those in need.
-The mission of the College has inherent philosophies consistent with the profession’s purpose, values, ethics, and mission.
+Social work is an undergraduate major that prepares students to be competent and effective professionals, educated to provide leadership in the development of critical social service delivery systems.
+Based on a belief in the intrinsic value of all humankind and the advancement of social justice and human rights, we are committed to educating students in becoming anti- racist, anti-oppressive, generalist critical social work practitioners.
+Our program is committed to an interdisciplinary approach which integrates the liberal arts with critical social work knowledge and values in order to serve those most marginalized in the U.S. and the world by advancing social justice through courageous ideas and actions.